 This post updated:

 Paint-Along-with-Bob-Ross night art-parties are on regular rotation for my event calendar as an arts facilitator- and for good reason: They are always well attended and talked about for weeks after!
-This style of art party is great for artists and non-artists!
-Bob Ross’s soothing commentary and the easy-to-follow instructions in The Joy of Painting make a paint-along party approachable for artists of all levels and all ages.
+This style of art party is great for artists and non-artists because Bob Ross’s soothing commentary and the easy-to-follow instructions in The Joy of Painting make a paint-along party approachable for artists of all levels and all ages.

 A “Bob Ross Paint Along” party is a great theme for events for kids, grown-ups, and even events that blend age groups.
 It’s an easy way to occupy kids age 8 and older, and makes a fun (+ relatively cheap and easy) birthday party theme.
 It’s equally suitable for parties for grown-ups!